Tuition Benefit Program Guidelines

 - Recommendation of the department chair;

-- A candidate for a graduate degree maintenance of a 3.0 GPA or higher (except where otherwise approved, such as a 2.0 GPA in the Law School).
+- Maintenance of status of being in good standing in the graduate program, including completion of all required milestone exams and program requirements before departmental deadlines, and maintenance of a 3.0 GPA or higher (except where otherwise approved, such as a 2.0 GPA in the Law School) in the program.
 GPAs are verified at the end of each academic year.
 A grade below C- is not accepted for credit toward a graduate degree; some departments further restrict C grades.

-- Students in a doctoral program who entered with a bachelor’s degree are limited to five years (10 semesters) of tuition benefit support.
+- Students in a doctoral program who entered with a bachelor’s degree are entitled to five years (10 semesters) of tuition benefit support.

-- Students in a doctoral program who also received a master’s degree at the University of Utah are limited to five years of tuition benefit support (two years for a master’s + three additional years for a doctorate).
+- Students in a doctoral program who also received their first master’s degree at the University of Utah are entitled to five years of tuition benefit support (two years for master’s + three additional years for a doctorate).

-- Students entering a doctoral program with a master’s degree from another university are eligible for four years (eight semesters) of tuition benefit support.
+- Students entering a doctoral program with a master’s degree from another university are entitled to four years (eight semesters) of tuition benefit support.